benedekrozemberczki/M-NMF/README.md

 MNMF is a graph embedding algorithm which learns a clustering based on features extracted with non-negative matrix factorization.
 The procedure places nodes in an abstract feature space where the inner product of node features reconstructs a proximity based matrix representation of the graph.
 MNMF has a quadratic runtime complexity in the number of nodes.
 This implementation supports GPU use (Tensorflow).
 </p>

-This repository provides a reference implementation for MNMF as it is described in:
+This repository provides an implementation for MNMF as it is described in:
 > Community Preserving Network Embedding.
 > Xiao Wang, Peng Cui, Jing Wang, Jain Pei, WenWu Zhu, Shiqiang Yang.
 > Proceedins of the Thirsty-First AAAI conference on Artificial Intelligence (AAAI-17).